mvysny/karibu-testing/karibu-testing-v10/README.md

 * `foo/25` - any view with parameters
 * `foo/25?token=bar` - any view with parameters and query parameters
 * `?token=foo` - the root view with query parameters

+Call

+* `currentPath`/`NavigatorKt.currentPath` to obtain the browser's current path, including query parameters and all.
+   For example, for `http://localhost:8080/my/view?foo=bar` returns `my/view?foo=bar`.
+* `currentView`/`NavigatorKt.currentView` returns the class of the current view.

 ### Polymer Templates / Lit Templates